Skip to main content

 He is the Director of Research & Innovation at the Sheffield Children’s NHS Foundation Trust supporting the delivery of commercial and non-commercial research in children and young people across the region.

-He is also the Clinical Director for the National TITCH (Technology Innovation Transforming Child Health) Network established to support the development and adoption of technology for children’s healthcare.
+He is also the Clinical Director for the National TITCH (Technology Innovation Transforming Child Health) Network, established to support the development and adoption of technology for children’s healthcare.

-Prof. Dimitri is also the NIHR Clinical Research Network National Children’s Specialty Lead, leading 15 Local Clinical Research Networks delivering national research for children and young people, and he is the MedTech Strategic Lead for the NIHR Yorkshire and Humber Clinical Research Network.
+Professor Dimitri is also the NIHR Clinical Research Network National Children’s Specialty Lead, leading 15 Local Clinical Research Networks delivering national research for children and young people, and he is the MedTech Strategic Lead for the NIHR Yorkshire and Humber Clinical Research Network.

 Professional Memberships